 Private insurance companies don't usually cover NEMT.
 But you still should check with your insurance company.

 To find an NEMT in your area, check the Internet, and also the Yellow Pages.
-Also, ask your health care provider about an NEMT that they recommend.
+Also, ask your healthcare provider about an NEMT that they recommend.

 If you are still able to get to your medical care provider on your own, consider some of our Transfer Aids to ease your travels.